April 15, 1900 — The Paris Universal Exposition kicks off the 20th Century with grand hopes and deep fears for humanity and the environment.

 1900 — Wild buffalo population drops to fewer than 40 animals from an estimated 30 million a century beforehand.
 Most are killed in the years just after the Civil War, when the US Army hopes to remove the buffalo in order to move Indians onto reservations.
 (See Smits, 1994 and Isenberg, 2000).

 1900 — Water pollution lawsuit begins in Supreme Court.
-The state of Missoui sues the state of Illinois and the City of Chicago’s sewer system for polluting the Mississipi.
+The state of Missouri sues the state of Illinois and the City of Chicago’s sewer system for polluting the Mississippi.
 Eventually, US Supreme Court allows the Chicago city sewer department to maintain a canal draining city sewage into the Des Plaines River and, eventually, the Mississippi River.
 In Missouri v.
 Illinois and the Sanitary District of Chicago, the court said:

 “It is a question of the first magnitude whether the destiny of the great rivers is to be the sewers of the cities along their banks or to be protected against everything which threatens their purity.
 To decide the whole matter at one blow by an irrevocable fiat would be at least premature.
-If we are to judge by what the plaintiff itself permits, the discharge of sewage into the Mississippi by cities and towns is to be expected…” The court also said that a similar suit would have failed 50 years beforehand because an older common law nuisance standard would at least have required evidence of change obvioius to the senses such as new smells or a visible increase in filth.
+If we are to judge by what the plaintiff itself permits, the discharge of sewage into the Mississippi by cities and towns is to be expected…” The court also said that a similar suit would have failed 50 years beforehand because an older common law nuisance standard would at least have required evidence of change obvious to the senses such as new smells or a visible increase in filth.
 (Barros, 1974)

 1901 — Jan.
 2 — Robert Marshall born.
 A co-founder of the Wilderness Society (1935) Marshall helped finance conservation efforts during a crucial period.
 The Bob Marshall Wilderness Complex in Montana is named for him.
 “How many wilderness areas do we need?”
 Marshall was once asked.
 He replied, “How many Brahms symphonies do we need?”
 Also see a biography at Adirondack People.